Programming in the Age of COVID-19: How We’re Still Making Magic Happen!

 - 152 wishlist items sourced and sent to our agency partners (puzzles, iPads, games, etc.)

-- 2,500 toys, games and other items that will be distributed soon!
+- 2,500 toys, games, winter jackets, and other items currently being distributed

 - 7 Kids Up Front Instagram live shows(cooking classes, poetry, Flames alumni interview, and more)